jgater/guildhouse/contents/about/index.md

 template: about.jade
 ---

-## About this blog, and me

-I am the example Winter Smith.
-This is my super-cool (boom! boom!) weblogging site.
+##About me##

+Husband, sysadmin, developer, designer, model painter, gamer.
+I also cook - sometimes!
+Currently hanging out and working in the wonderful North Dorset countryside.

+##About the blog##
-Powered by node.js, wintersmith, and zurb Foundation 4 - mixed together to make Winter Foundations.
+Powered by node.js, wintersmith, and zurb Foundation 4 - mixed together to make [Winter Foundations](https://github.com/jgater/winter-foundations).

+I needed somewhere to put photos and stuff about my projects.
+So here we are...